 Transvaginal Mesh Lawsuit Help Center

-Plaintiffs in transvaginal mesh lawsuits have reported a number of serious injuries that echo the types of complications reported to the FDA, including:
+Plaintiffs in vaginal mesh lawsuits have reported a number of serious injuries that echo the types of complications reported to the FDA, including:

 - Mesh erosion through vaginal tissue

 - Organ perforation

 - Urinary problems.

 Some women also reportedly suffered from recurrent prolapse or incontinence, neuro-muscular problems, vaginal scarring/shrinkage, and emotional problems.